Suncheon Bay Ecological Park: Suncheon International Wetlands Center

 Suncheon Bay is one of the fifth-largest tidal flats in the world, an international wetland that attracted approximately 2.8 million visitors in 2008.
 The methodology for the design of the Suncheon International Wetlands Center began with the concept of leading visitors through the wetlands to the Suncheon Bay.
 The imprint of the receding tide water becomes the concept for this design.

-The visitor's center is placed at the northeast corner of the site, identified with meandering pathways which encourage and direct visitors to experience the wetlands and outdoor exhibits.
+The visitor center is placed at the northeast corner of the site, identified with meandering pathways which encourage and direct visitors to experience the wetlands and outdoor exhibits.
 The design of these pathways allows visitors to experience the topographical change of the site from forest to wetland.
 The placement of the building maximizes both the picturesque views to the mountains beyond and to the river, creating a visual continuation of both the water's path and visitor's circulation.

 The buildings and pathways are designed to minimally affect the natural order of the protected wetland.
 Recesses in the pathways around the building allow for the wetland to continue under the structures.
 Building functions are separated into distinctly different envelops to allow for greater climatic control and lessen the overall energy usage.
 The green roof continues the language of the mountains beyond, allowing the gallery interior unobstructed views of nature.
 The wooden façade is intended to minimize summer sun exposure, maximize potential winter daylight and blend in with the surrounding woodland to the north.
-Framed views from the gallery through these wooden slats capture light and help set the mood for the visitor's center.
+Framed views from the gallery through these wooden slats capture light and help set the mood for the visitor center.

 Providing connectivity to the 2013 Garden Expo, and the greater city of Suncheon, this design intends to reconnect visitors to nature and a network of facilities designed to teach them about wetland preservation.